 - Clean counter tops, cutting boards, measuring cups and spoons, the microwave, pot holders, and baking pans well and often

 - Wash all shared utensils before and after each use

 Eating Gluten-Free Away From Home

 The best way to help your child stay gluten-free when away from home is by planning meals and snacks ahead of time.
 That may sound challenging, but the following tips can make it easier.

 - Encourage your teen to eat breakfast at home, or pack a gluten–free breakfast to eat at school or on–the–go.

 - Work with your teen, her nutritionist, or school nurse to find gluten–free foods on the school breakfast and lunch menus.

 - Help your teen pack a lunch in an insulated bag to eat at school or on–the–go.

-- Buy gluten–free snacks such as fruit, cheese sticks, trail mix, snack bars, popcorn, or nuts that she can eat away from home.
+- Buy gluten–free snacks such as fruit, cheese sticks, trail mix, snack bars, crackers, or nuts that she can eat away from home.

 Eating at a restaurant: